 Already in Roman times there was a settlement called Castrum Teate to defend the city of Chieti, at the time called Teate.
 In the Middle Ages the town changed its name to Ripa de Teti, and under the Aragonese a network of sighting towers was built, two of which are still extant.
 The current name was mentioned for the first time in the 13th century, in the territory colonized by Benedictine monks as early as the 10th century.
 It was a fief of the Caracciolo, who acquired the place towards the end of the 16th century.

-- The ancient walls with two round towers at the entrance of the centre
+- The ancient walls with two round towers at the entrance of the centre.

-- the Convent of San Francesco (16th-18th centuries)
+- The Convent of San Francesco (16th-18th centuries).

-- The parish church of San Pietro Apostolo, with beautiful paintings by Ludovico de Majo and stuccos by Carlo Piazzoli
+- The Parish church of San Pietro Apostolo, with beautiful paintings by Ludovico de Majo and stuccos by Carlo Piazzoli.

-Events & Festivities
+Events and Festivities

 - July: Festival of "sagne"